 - We obtain and process only that data for which we have a clear and legitimate need.

-- We do not share data with any third party unless we have obtained explicit consent from, or have been requested to so by the data subject AND the sharing of that information is in the best interests of the data subject.
+- We do not share data with any third party unless we have obtained explicit consent from, or have been requested to so by the data subject.

 - Data is deleted from our systems as soon as possible after use.